equalitie/np1sec/doc/np1sec_api.md

-The `Room` and `Conversation` classes are used to manipulate the library's internal state and their `Interface` counterparts are used by the library to provide the user with a feedback whenever an important state change happens due to network or timing event happen.
+The `Room` and `Conversation` classes are used to manipulate the library's internal state and their `Interface` counterparts are used by the library to provide the user with a feedback whenever an important state change happens due to network or timing events.

 ## Room
 **Main class:** src/room.h<br/>